-Do you have a connection with East London or Central Kent?
+Do you have a connection with Greater London or Kent?
 Interested in education and want to get involved?

 For nearly 30 years, parents who have not been offered a place at their preferred school have had the right to appeal to an Admission Appeals Panel.

 Appeals panels are tribunals, independent of Local Authorities and own Admission Authorities.
 Panels consist of three trained people working on a voluntary basis.
 Their decisions are final and legally binding on all parties.